On the Deuterium-to-Hydrogen Ratio of the Interstellar Medium: Introduction

 The $\dhr$ ratio measured from UV absorption spectroscopy shows large variations from sightline to sightline through the local ISM \citep{linsky2006}.
 This variation most likely reflects variable depletion onto dust grains \citep{draine2006,linsky2006}, a point I return to in \S 3. \cite{linsky2006} estimate a global $\dhr$ in the ISM of $(2.31 \pm 0.24) \times 10^{-5}$, which is ($90\pm 10$)\% of the value $(2.58 \pm 0.13) \times 10^{-5}$ predicted by big bang nucleosynthesis (BBN) for the baryon density implied by cosmic microwave background observations (\citealt{cyburt2015}; see also \citealt{nollett2014,coc2015}).

 Before proceeding to a more careful derivation, it is worth giving an order-of-magnitude argument that explains this result.
-For a \cite{kroupa2001} initial mass function (IMF) truncated at $0.1$ and $100M_\odot$, and the supernova yields of \cite{chieffi2004} and \cite{limongi2006}, core collapse supernovae produce an average of $1.5M_\odot$ of oxygen for every $100 M_\odot$ of star formation (WAF; B. Andrews et al., in prep.).
+For a \cite{kroupa2001} initial mass function (IMF) truncated at $0.1$ and $100M_\odot$, and the supernova yields of \cite{chieffi2004} and \cite{limongi2006}, core collapse supernovae produce an average of $1.5M_\odot$ of oxygen for every $100 M_\odot$ of star formation (WAF; \citealt{andrews2017}).
 For the same initial mass of stars, the total mass of gas returned from SN ejecta and the envelopes of AGB stars is $40 M_\odot$ after 2 Gyr and $45M_\odot$ after 10 Gyr.
 If the ISM consisted entirely of material that had been through stars, then the predicted oxygen abundance would be approximately $1.5M_\odot/45M_\odot = 3.3\%$ by mass.
 Using the photospheric scale of \cite{lodders2003}, the solar oxygen abundance is 0.56\% by mass, about 1/6 of this value.
-Therefore, if the ISM oxygen abundance is approximately solar, the material returned from stars must have been diluted by five times as much unprocessed gas.
-The analysis in the next section treats inflow and outflow more explicitly and leads to the same conclusion.
+Therefore, if the ISM oxygen abundance is approximately solar, the material returned from stars must have been diluted by five times as much unprocessed gas.\footnote{The \cite{lodders2003} solar abundance corresponds to $12 + \log({\rm O}/{\rm H}) = 8.69$ on the conventional shifted number density scale, which is similar to or slightly above inferred ISM oxygen abundances at the solar Galactocentric radius (e.g., \citealt{rudolph2006,balser2011}).} The analysis in the next section treats inflow and outflow more explicitly and leads to the same conclusion.